Alden Richards: 2015–2021: Rise to prominence

 In August 2015, Richards signed a four-year film contract with APT Entertainment and a recording contract with GMA Records.
 His second album Wish I May was launched on October 17, 2015, in SM North Edsa.
 The album contained two original songs and the rest were renditions.
 The first single Wish I May was an original composition by Agat Obar-Morallo and was released a month earlier for online downloading and streaming.
-His song landed the top spot on iTunes (PH) Songs chart.
-The sophomore album was certified gold record from Philippine Association of the Record Industry (PARI) prior to its official released.
+His song landed the top spot on iTunes(PH) Songs chart.
+The second album was certified gold record from Philippine Association of the Record Industry (PARI) prior to its official released.

-In October 2015, his debut album Alden Richards earned gold record from PARI and ranked number 10 at the Billboard World's Album chart.
+In October 2015, his debut album Alden Richards earned gold record from PARI and ranked number 10 at the Billboard World Albums chart.
 In the same month, Universal Records released a special edition of his debut album including AlDub theme song God Gave Me You by Bryan White, thus helping his album turned into platinum record in November.
-His sophomore album Wish I May received 2× platinum record in December 2015; it turned 7× platinum record by July and earned a Diamond Record award from PARI in October 2016.
+His second album Wish I May received 2× platinum record in December 2015; it turned 7× platinum record by July and earned a Diamond Record award from PARI in October 2016.

-In December 2015, Richards and Maine Mendoza co-starred in My Bebe Love: KiligPaMore alongside Vic Sotto and AiAi delas Alas, directed by Jose Javier Reyes, which was an official entry to 41st Metro Manila Film Festival.
-Richards was inducted into the Philippines Walk of Fame with Maine Mendoza, Jose Manalo, Wally Bayola and Paolo Ballesteros, his co-stars from Kalyeserye in Eastwood City, Quezon City.
-He returned to big screen with Maine Mendoza in Imagine You and Me, directed by Michael Tuveira with co-stars Jasmine Curtis-Smith.
+In December 2015, Richards and Maine Mendoza starred on romantic comedy film, My Bebe Love: KiligPaMore alongside Vic Sotto and AiAi delas Alas, directed by Jose Javier Reyes, which was an official entry to 41st Metro Manila Film Festival.
+Richards was inducted to Philippines Walk of Fame with his co-stars from Kalyeserye in Eastwood City, Quezon City.
+He returned to big screen with Maine Mendoza on Imagine You and Me, directed by Michael Tuveira.
 The film was released on July 13, 2016.
 The following year, they starred their first primetime television series Destined to be Yours, directed by Irene Villamore and headlined Love is... a television film directed by Adolfo Alix Jr and produced by Eat Bulaga!.